joel-day/LeetCode-Workspace/README.md

 ```

 #### Intuition:
 The goal here is to distribute candies to kids.
 Where each kid gets at least one but kids with a higher rating than their neighbors should get more.
 To do this first give one candy to each kid.
-Then from left to right, if the kid has more candy than th ekid to their left, give them one more candy than the nighboring kid.
+Then from left to right, if the kid has more candy than the kid to their left, give them one more candy than the neighboring kid.
 Then go from right to left.
-Doing to same giving one more candy than the kid but this time return the max of the current value and 1 + the nieghboring value.
+Doing the same, giving one more candy than the kid but this time return the max of the current value and 1 + the neighboring value.

 #### Approach:
 - create an output list with all 1s